Katie Pavlich

-Catherine Merri "Katie" Pavlich (born July 10, 1988) is a conservative commentator on the Fox News Channel, a New York Times bestselling author, blogger, and podcaster.
+Catherine Merri Pavlich (born July 10, 1988) is an American author, blogger, and podcaster.
+Previously part of Townhall.com and Fox News, she joined NewsNation in December 2025 and began hosting her own political talk show Katie Pavlich Tonight in January 2026.

 Early life and education

 Pavlich was born in Phoenix, Arizona, to a family of Croat and German descent.
 She grew up in the mountainous areas of northern Arizona, where she developed interests in outdoor activities such as river rafting and hunting.
 Pavlich graduated from Sinagua High School in Flagstaff, where she played volleyball and basketball.

-In 2010, Pavlich earned a bachelor of arts degree in broadcast journalism from the University of Arizona.
+In 2010, Pavlich earned a Bachelor of Arts degree in broadcast journalism from the University of Arizona.
 As an adult woman with eligible ancestry, she became a member of the Daughters of the American Revolution.

+While working on her degree, Pavlich got her start in media as a regular guest on radio host Jon Justice's morning show, which aired on KQTH "The Truth" in Tucson.
+Pavlich continued to regularly appear on Justice's show after he moved to KTLK in Minneapolis in 2014, appearing almost weekly until 2025.